Graham Sutton (musician): Boymerang

 Sutton led the drum and bass dance music project Boymerang from late 1994 until an unspecified date in the late 1990s.
 Initially working with Bark Psychosis keyboard player Daniel Gish, Sutton continued Boymerang as a solo project.
 Boymerang released one album – 1997's Balance of the Force – and several EPs.

 Work as producer/mixer/engineer

-Sutton has produced albums by artists including Jarvis Cocker, British Sea Power, These New Puritans, The Veils, Delays, Snowpony, Altocamet, Coldharbourstores, Pellumair and Anjali Bhatia (ex-Voodoo Queens), plus early recordings by The $urplu$ (a band featuring David Callahan of Moonshake and The Wolfhounds).
+Sutton has produced albums by artists including Jarvis Cocker, British Sea Power, These New Puritans, The Veils, Delays, Snowpony, Dzierzynski Bitz, Coldharbourstores, Pellumair, Bambara and Anjali Bhatia (ex-Voodoo Queens), plus early recordings by The $urplu$ (a band featuring David Callahan of Moonshake and The Wolfhounds).

 Sutton has produced single mixes and remixes for acts including Metallica, Goldie, Brakes, Mansun, Stephen Simmonds, Mandalay, Ed Rush, Collapsed Lung, Thes Siniestros, Ultramarine and Wagon Christ.

 Sutton has also been in demand as a live sound mixer, including working with Philip Best's Consumer Electronics, A Place to Bury Strangers and as a live sound consultant for These New Puritans.